 Cross-channel marketing is a strategy that focuses on providing a consistent experience for customers no matter where they’re interacting with your business across marketing channels.
 (Get it, across channels?
 Cross-channel!)

+You may have also heard of multi-channel marketing.
 Multi-channel marketing refers to marketing across channels.
-The difference between multi-channel marketing and cross-channel or omni-channel marketing is that multi-channel marketing isn’t specifically geared toward unifying the customer experience across channels—it’s focused on marketing your business on the channels that will reach the most customers.
+The difference between multi-channel marketing and cross-channel is that multi-channel marketing isn’t specifically geared toward unifying the customer experience across channels—it’s focused on marketing your business on the channels that will reach the most customers.

-As you can see in this chart, the marketing channels in a cross-channel marketing strategy are working together with the customer at the center.
+As you can see in the above chart, the marketing channels in a cross-channel marketing strategy are working together with the customer at the center.
 With multi-channel marketing, a customer can encounter your marketing across multiple channels, but they aren’t necessarily related or working together.

 You could say that cross-channel marketing is a type of multi-channel marketing.
 Just more focused.

-Let’s look at an example of cross-channel marketing from a larger brand: Spotify.
+To better understand, let’s look at a cross-channel marketing example from a larger brand: Spotify.
 Since 2017, Spotify has released its year-end Wrapped campaign, which analyzes user behavior and distills it into a fun and cheeky advertising campaign, also accompanied by a personalized wrap-up for each user with a look into their listening behavior over the year.

 This is a great cross-channel marketing example for a couple of reasons: